 These can grow up to 4mm in size depending on the minibrain grown, and are comprised of neurons, astrocytes and many other cell types.
 They can be maintained for months, and our oldest minibrains were over 14 months old.
 Just as a preview of what they look like, below is a section through one of these minibrains at 30 days, courtesy of Dr Nguyen-Vi Mohamed.

-With incubators packed with these little guys, we now have over 5000 growing with the capacity to maintain close to 10,000 at any one time.
+With incubators packed with these little guys, we now have over 10,000 growing.
 These are probably the coolest things I have ever seen and am amazed at the things that can be done with them.
 Its such a new model, we are barely scratching the surface at what can be done, but I am looking forward to trying new things and seeing what others do.
 To end, I wanted to bring peoples attention to some remarkable work from from the Lancaster group published this week (I am like a fanboy of her work).
 They could connect a minibrain and muscle, with the minibrain taking control over the muscle and causing it to contract.
 This is just the tip of the iceberg and now I can’t wait to see what other structures we can connect to a minibrain.
 It won’t be long before we have little mini bodies on a dish, with minibrains connected to miniature versions of all the major organs in the body.
 But for now, we wait and see how the field progresses.
 For those wondering how we make minibrains, our methods paper is coming out in next week or so, and once its out, I will use this blog to cover the main points on how we make these organoid structures amongst other hot topics in the stem cell field.
 Next blog, I will be discuss how to thaw out a vial of iPSCs for all those new users wondering what I should do when I get a tube of these cells.
 Well don’t panic, I am here to help you.
 Feel free to connect with me on LinkedIn, if I don’t know you please at least introduce yourself and who you are.
 I also now on the twitter (@thomas.durcan), so you can follow me there too, I am a relative novice at this whole social media malarkey, so we shall see how that goes.